-Ygl Group recorded a revenue of RM7.939 million for the financial year ended 31 December 2014, representing an increase of 6.75% as compared with the revenue of RM7.437 million for the financial year ended 31 December 2013.
-Net loss for financial year 2014 was RM1.282 million as compared to net loss of RM2.670 million for financial year 2013, representing a decrease of 51.99%.
-The decrease in net loss was due to increase in sales of Ygl proprietary products which provided better margin contributions.
-Correspondingly, Ygl had net loss per share of 0.71 sen for the year ended 31 December 2014 as compared to net loss per share of 1.55 sen for the year ended 31 December 2013.
+Ygl Group recorded revenue of RM6.555 million for the financial year ended 31 December 2015, representing a decrease of 17.43% as compared with the revenue of RM7.939 million for the financial year ended 31 December 2014.
+Net loss for financial year 2015 was RM175,179 as compared to net loss of RM1.282 million for financial year 2014, representing a decrease of 86.33%.
+The decrease in net loss was due to increase in sales of Ygl's proprietary products which provided better margin contributions.
+As such, it seemed to be in contrary to our understanding that year 2014 should be a better year for Enterprise Software provider due to implementation of Malaysia GST.
+Correspondingly, Ygl had net loss per share of 0.11 sen for the year ended 31 December 2015 as compared to net loss per share of 0.71 sen for the year ended 31 December 2014.